aspnet/BugTracker/README.md

 # BugTracker application

-This project is part of ASP.NET vNext.
-You can find samples, documentation and getting started instructions for ASP.NET vNext at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.
 The equivalent MVC5 project is in [https://bitbucket.org/howarddierking/demo-katana-bugs]([https://bitbucket.org/howarddierking/demo-katana-bugs).

 * Clone the repository